-White hake is common on muddy bottoms; juvenile fishes are found in shallow areas, whilst adults occur in depths of 110 m and more.
+White hake (Fig. A10).
+This species is common on muddy bottom.
+Juveniles are found in shallow areas, whereas adults occur in depths of 110 m and more.
 The adults move into shoal areas for spawning in late winter and spring, and there appears to be some inshore movement in autumn.
 The stock structure of this species is unknown.
-Largest concentrations of white hake occur in the deeper waters of the Gulf of Maine Basin, and in the inner areas especially at the mouth of the Bay of Fundy.
+Largest concentrations of white hake occur in the deeper waters of the Gulf of Maine Basin and in the inner areas, especially at the mouth of the Bay of Fundy.
 Populations in these areas may thus be distinct from those further to the east.